THE BISON

 THE BISON MAQUETTE

 A model of the bison was created in clay and then cast in stone before the full-size sculpture was carved in granite.
-The maquette is ___inches wide, ___ inches deep, and ___ inches high.
+The maquette is 17 inches wide, 7 inches deep, and 11 inches high.